How to set weight loss goals that actually work

 However, coming up with a process-based goal allows you to take specific steps to achieve a desired outcome.
 This is particularly helpful for someone trying to lose weight because it focuses on behaviors and habits, not just a lofty number with no road map for how to get there.

-Process goal: Eat 3 GOLO base meals every day + drink water for each meal
+Process goal: Eat 3 balanced GOLO meals every day and drink water with each meal.

 Note how the desired outcome goal only has the weight loss result in mind.
 Whereas having a process goal helps you focus on a specific thing you need to do to lose weight.

-As GOLO Customer Service agent and former GOLO customer, Karen I, points out, “Try not to fixate on the scale.
+Karen, a GOLO Customer Service agent and former GOLO customer points out, “Try not to fixate on the scale.
 Weighing yourself once a week is more than enough.
 Instead, look for other evidence of weight loss, such as being more comfortable in your clothes or having an easier time getting out of a chair.”

 When you have a process goal, it’s easier to focus on weight loss success that goes beyond a number on the scale.

-A simple strategy you can use to solidify your process goal is by making it a SMART goal.
+A simple strategy to solidify your process goal is to turn it into a SMART goal.

 What is a SMART goal?
-It’s a way to help guide your goal setting by making sure your goal is Specific, Measurable, Attainable, Relevant, and Time-limited.
+It’s a way to help guide your goal setting by making sure your goal is Specific, Measurable, Attainable, Relevant, and Time-bound.

 SMART goals help you create a simple and achievable plan to turn your thoughts into action.